-Our summer (and quite frankly, year-round) skincare mantra?
+Our skincare mantra?
 Sunscreen, sunscreen, SUNSCREEN.
-Without a doubt, SPF is the single most important thing you can do for your skin during the summer, but it’s not the only secret weapon against sun damage.
-Enter vitamin C: your other summer skincare BFF.
-Below, we break down why this potent antioxidant is the perfect sunny-weather ingredient, and what vitamin C-infused products you need to put in your routine ASAP.
+Without a doubt, SPF is the single most important thing you can do for your skin year-round, but it’s not the only secret weapon against sun damage.
+Enter vitamin C: your other skincare BFF.
+Below, we break down why this potent antioxidant is the perfect ingredient—sunny-weather or not, and what vitamin C-infused products you need to put in your routine ASAP.

 Let’s get sciencey for a sec: vitamin C blocks the effects of something called tyrosinase—an enzyme that’s responsible for melanin production in the skin.
 It also reduces the oxidation of existing pigment, preventing it from getting darker.
 In other words, vitamin C prevents dark spots from forming and also fixes them post facto.
 It also has potent anti-inflammatory properties (perfect for those struggling with acne or rosacea), making it your ticket to a gorgeous, even-toned complexion.